-Software upgrades are available from Tektronix.
-They can either be downloaded from the Tektronix Web site or they can be ordered from your local Tektronix representative.
+Software upgrades are available by downloading them from the Tektronix Web site www.tektronix.com/software.
 To add additional software options or features, you will need an option key from Tektronix.
-When you receive the software from Tektronix, install it on your instrument.
-When prompted, enter the option key, and then follow the online instructions to complete the upgrade.
+When you receive the option key from Tektronix, follow the installation instructions provided with the upgrade.